enjalot/latent-scope/README.md

 ```

 ## notebooks
-There are some example notebooks for preparing data from CSV format into the input.parquet format that latent scope expects for a dataset.
+There are some example notebooks for preparing data in CSV format for ingesting into latent scope:
 * [dvs-survey](notebooks/dvs-survey.ipynb)
 * [dadabase](notebooks/dadabase.ipynb)